By Tim Lambert

 However Medieval Truro was a very small town, even by the standards of the time.
 It only had a population of several hundred.
 Nevertheless Truro was a busy town.
 It was, of course, in the center of a tin mining area.
 From the 14th century Truro was a stannary town.
 Before it was bought and sold copper and tin had to be assayed (tested then given a stamp to verify its quality).
 This was done in towns called Stannary towns (from the Latin word for tin, stannum).
 After being assayed metal was transported along the river to the sea.

 However the main industry in Truro itself was making wool.
 After it was woven the wool was fulled.
 That means it was pounded in a mixture of water and clay to clean and thicken it.
 The wool was pounded by wooden hammers worked by watermills.
 After it dried the wool was dyed.

 In the 13th century Dominican friars arrived in Truro.
 The friars were like monks but instead of withdrawing from the world they went out to preach and help the poor.
-Dominican friars were called black friars because of the colour of their costumes.
+Dominican friars were called blackfriars because of the color of their costumes.

 From 1295 Truro sent 2 MPs to parliament.

 Truro gained a grammar school in 1549, a sign of its prosperity.

 Through the centuries Truro was a little port and market town.
 In the late 18th century and early 19th century it began to grow rapidly.
 New streets were built.
 Bridge Street is named after a new bridge, erected in 1775.
 Lemon Street is named after a merchant, William Lemon, who built houses in the street at the start of the 19th century.
 Also in the early 19th century Edward Street, Castle Street and Francis Street were built.